 The IATA airport code for Oslo Airport is OSL.
 This will appear on your ticket.

-The average temperature of Oslo in April is 16°C.
+The average temperature of Oslo in May is 14°C.

 Airlines that fly to Oslo include SAS, British Airways, Air France, KLM, Air Berlin, bmi, Continental - and you can book them all at discounted prices with us.